pj8912/cctools/README.md

-# vctools
+# cctools
- VCtools is a media toolkit for video editing, AI-powered content creation, and other tools.
+ cctools is a media toolkit for general content creation, video editing, AI-powered content creation, and other tools.